Language lead accreditation

 Your link to this support is your local Children's Centre's speech and language therapist.

 Some practitioners who have developed their skills as language leads have become very interested in the role.
-Nottinghamshire County Council support a number of practitioners through Language Lead Accreditation, a process which acknowledges the enhanced skills of language leads through a nationally recognised level 3 award.
+Nottinghamshire County Council support a number of practitioners through language lead accreditation, a process which acknowledges the enhanced skills of language leads through a nationally recognised level 3 award.

 To become an accredited language lead, practitioners need to fulfil the criteria for language leads (outlined above) and the requirements of the level 3 award in supporting children and young people’s speech, language and communication.
-The level 3 award is delivered in partnership with Vision West Nottinghamshire College and is a nationally recognised qualification awarded by CACHE.

 The Level 3 Award